PeterWaher/IoTGateway/Waher.IoTGateway/Root/Markdown.md

 Example: `This text is <span style='color:red'>red and **bold**</span>`.
 This is transformed into: This text is <span style='color:red'>red and **bold**</span>.
 You can also use *HTML entities* directly in markdown.
 For example `&copy;` is transformed into &copy;.

-**Note:** Care has to be taken so that the end result is HTML compliant.
+**Note**: Care has to be taken so that the end result is HTML compliant.
 While HTML can be inserted anywhere, it's only useful if the markdown is used to generate HTML pages.
 If the markdown is used to generate other types of content, such as XAML, inline HTML will be omitted.
 Since inline HTML is used within block constructs, only span-level HTML constructs should be used.